Parent Coaching Through Legal Situations

-Support for Court-Mandated Parenting, CFI Recommendations, and High-Conflict Family Situations
+Support for Court-Mandated Parenting, CFI and/or PRE Recommendations, and High-Conflict Family Situations

-Let's TalkGuidance for Parents Navigating Court and Co-Parenting Challenges
+Let's TalkGuidance for Parents Navigating and Co-Parenting and Legal Challenges

-Court-involved parenting situations can be stressful.
-The legal process often brings intense pressure, complicated family dynamics, and very little guidance about what the next step actually looks like.
+Co-parenting and court-involved parenting situations can be incredibly stressful.
+Trying to parent while separated often brings intense pressure, complicated family dynamics, and very little guidance about what the next step actually looks like.

-My role is to help you develop the skills, stability, and parenting leadership that courts are looking for — while creating a healthier environment for your child.
+My role is to help you develop the skills, stability, and parenting leadership that courts are looking for and that kids need to have a happier and healthier environment.

-Yes, I need help!What Is Court-Mandated Parent Coaching?
+Yes, I need help!What Does Parent Coaching Around Co-Parenting Look Like?

 Â